 Teeth whitening, offered at our practice in Scotland is a very simple yet effective way of swiftly lightening the shade or colour of your teeth.
 It also does not require any removal of tooth surface.
 These methods can only lighten the existing shade of teeth, not change the colour entirely.

-With our method, only two or three visits will be required.
-During the initial visit your dentist will take a mould impression of your teeth in order to make the custom whitening tray.
-Once the first whitening treatment is finished you will be required to continue treatment at home.
+During the initial visit, your dentist will take a scanned image of your teeth in order to make the custom whitening tray.
 This involves applying the whitening formula for periods of up to an hour during the next two to four weeks.
 Some products can allow for the same results to be achieved within a week.
+You would require a second visit to the practice to have your custom trays fitted.

 Everybody will have his or her own feelings and opinions, but our teeth colour, like everything else, varies from person to person.
 Very few people have a naturally brilliant white smile.
 Teeth tend to become more yellow with age and can become stained by foodstuffs such as coffee and tea.
 Excessive build up of tartar will also change the appearance of teeth colour, as it has a darker yellow shade.
 All of these types of discolouration are common so teeth whitening may be a good option.
 It may also be necessary for those who have staining inside their teeth or those affected by antibiotic staining.